Kelvin Holdsworth: Ordained ministry

 Holdsworth was ordained in the Scottish Episcopal Church as a deacon on 4 July 1997 in St Ninian's Cathedral, Perth.
 He was ordained as a priest on 9 June 1998.
 From 1997 to 2000, he served his curacy as the precentor of St Ninian's Cathedral.

 From 2000 to 2006, Holdsworth was Rector of St Saviour's Church, Bridge of Allan, Stirling, in the Diocese of St Andrews, Dunkeld and Dunblane.
 During this time, he was also the Episcopal chaplain to the University of Stirling.

 His appointment to St Mary's Cathedral, Glasgow was announced simultaneously there and at St Saviour's Church on Bridge of Allan on 5 February 2006.
 He was instituted at St Mary's Cathedral on 31 May 2006, the Feast of the Visitation.

 In November 2024, Holdsworth officiated at the funeral of Janey Godley.

 Controversy

-Quran readings of Ephipany 2017
+Quran readings of Epiphany 2017

 The BBC reported that during the Epiphany service in January 2017, the Quran was read from the lectern, including "the Islamic teaching that Jesus is not the son of God and should not be worshipped."
 Holdsworth declined to comment on whether he knew in advance of the reading.
 David Chillingworth, primus of the Scottish Episcopal Church, commented, "The decisions which have led to the situation in St Mary's Cathedral are a matter for the provost and the cathedral community," according also to the BBC.
 The provost of the cathedral is Holdsworth.